-Before this week, only children of parents living in St. Johns County could attend schools there.
+Before last month, only children of parents living in St. Johns County could attend schools there.

-The open enrollment runs through March 10.
-Ponte Vedra Palm Valley Rawlings Elementary School off A1A is one of only four schools in the county with seats available for out-of-county students.
-The Webster School, Durbin Creek Elementary and Murray Middle School also have seats available.
+Open enrollment ended Friday for Ponte Vedra Palm Valley Rawlings Elementary School off A1A is one of only four schools in the county with seats available for out-of-county students.
+The Webster School, Durbin Creek Elementary and Murray Middle School also had seats available.

 "St. Johns County does have the best schools in the state I've heard," said Avery Taverna, a St. Johns County parent.
 "I would like small classroom size funding for the arts so he can explore whatever he ends up being into and good teachers."